MichalPKN/MichalPKN/README.md

 ## Miapp
-- Currently studying IT (CS) with specialization on Machine Learning and AI
+- Currently studying IT (CS) with specialization on Machine Learning and AI, at the Technical University of Liberec.
-- Dabbled in some game dev, web dev and other things, check my pins
+- Dabbled in some game dev, web dev and other things, check my pins.

 If you wanna talk about anything add me on discord: miapp